Real-Skill/angular-exercises/README.md

   grunt serve
 ```

-It will run application in your default system browser.
+It will run the application in your default system browser.